It seems like a universal fear that people don't enjoy their dental visits.

 "Hypnosis is a still underused but powerful non-pharmacological tool in dentistry," the study stated.

-The extract from this study points out that using hypnosis has ability to be an adequate substitute for heavy sedation, which has been known to have adverse health effects.
-For example, a common anesthetic used by dentists is Nitrous Oxide, also known as "laughing gas", which kills brain cells because of deprivation of oxygen to the brain.
+The extract from this study points out that using hypnosis has the ability to be an adequate substitute for heavy sedation, which has been known to have adverse health effects.
+For example, a common anesthetic used by dentists is Nitrous Oxide, also known as "laughing gas", which kills brain cells because of the deprivation of oxygen to the brain.

 Hypnosis conditions a patient to remain relaxed and calm, and almost in a trance-like state (which would be ideal).
 This is done through several sessions that take place ahead of the dentist's appointment.

-It must be noted that hypnosis' effectiveness against dental fear varies from person-to-person.
+It must be noted that hypnosis' effectiveness against dental fear varies from person to person.
 But if a patient has the ability to relax, focus on other thoughts and embrace hypnotherapy techniques, it can be effective with taking on anxiety and any physical pain or discomfort while under the dentist's drill.